postgrespro/pg_probackup/Documentation.md

     [--compress][--compress-algorithm=compression_algorithm][--compress-level=compression_level] [--overwrite]
     [remote_backup_options]

 Copies WAL files into the corresponding subdirectory of the backup catalog and validates the backup instance by instance_name, system-identifier, and PGDATA.
 If parameters of the backup instance and the cluster do not match, this command fails with the following error message: “Refuse to push WAL segment segment_name into archive.
 Instance parameters mismatch.”
-For each WAL file moved to the backup catalog, you will see the following message in Postgres Pro logfile: “pg_probackup archive-push completed successfully”.
+For each WAL file moved to the backup catalog, you will see the following message in PostgreSQL logfile: “pg_probackup archive-push completed successfully”.
 If the files to be copied already exist in the backup catalog, pg_probackup computes and compares their checksums.
 If the checksums match, archive-push skips the corresponding file and returns successful execution code.
 Otherwise, archive-push fails with an error.
 If you would like to replace WAL files in the case of checksum mismatch, run the archive-push command with the --overwrite option.

 You can set archive-push as archive_command in postgresql.conf to perform archive backups.